 From his research, Piaget determined that kids developed object permanence by the time that they were eight months old.
 Eight months old is early.
 The child is still in the first stage of cognitive development, also known as the sensorimotor stage.
 More specifically, the child is probably in the third substage of the first stage of cognitive development: the secondary circular reactions stage of the sensorimotor stage.

 Of course, eight months is not set in stone.
 Additional studies have critiqued Piaget’s study for the motivations a child might have to look for a ball or to disregard it.
-The child could simply not be interested in looking for the ball, even if they do have object permanence.
+The child could simply not be interested in looking for the ball.
 And, when it comes to cognitive development, these ages vary for each individual child.
 While one child may not develop object permanence until they are eight months old, another child may develop it as early as four months old!
 Other studies since Piaget’s Blanket and Ball study have confirmed this range of ages.

 Which Animals Develop Object Permanence?